Word Count 9,120

 PLEASE LEAVE A COMMENT

 Thank you for reading!
 The authors listed on this site spend many hours writing stories for your enjoyment, and their only reward is the feedback you leave.
 So please take a moment to leave a comment.
-You can do so using the ‘reply’ box below.
+Even the simplest ‘I liked this!” can make all the difference to an author and encourage them to keep writing and posting their stories here.
+You can comment in the ‘reply’ box below or email Laraine directly.